DebianDog/doglinux/index.md

 #### [*Our thanks to Daniel Baumann!
 DebianDog wouldn't exist without his work.*](https://lists.debian.org/debian-live/2015/11/msg00024.html "An abrupt End to Debian Live"){:target="_blank"}
 The DebianDog team also like to give thanks to Smokey and KazzaMozz for hosting DebianDog project, to Debian team for keeping Debian such flexible system, to the murga-linux Puppy forum for the opportunity to work on a project different from puppy linux.
-And to our Puppy forum members working on DebianDog development: Toni (saintless), Fred (fredx181), Terry (sunburnt), William (mcewanw), Sergey (sklimkin), and for the valuable advices to: jbv, sfs, catsezmoo, big_bass, emil, dancytron, anikin from our forum and dzz from www.debianuserforums.org.
+And to our Puppy forum members working on DebianDog development: Toni (saintless), Fred (fredx181), Terry (sunburnt), William (mcewanw), Sergey (sklimkin), and for the valuable advices to: jbv, sfs, catsezmoo, big_bass, emil, dancytron, anikin, rcrsn51 from our forum and dzz from www.debianuserforums.org.
 And to Sickgut for his original idea that made possible DebianDog to exist.
 Also big thanks ! to the Porteus developers, specially: brokenman and phantom.
 <br>

 ## News:

+- 04 Apr 2021, [Sparky Bonsai v2.1, a mix of DebianDog and Sparky Linux](https://osdn.net/projects/sparkybonsai/releases/p17829){:target="_blank"} / [Forum thread](https://forum.puppylinux.com/viewtopic.php?f=46&t=2572){:target="_blank"}

 - 23 Jan 2021, [Bullseye Build Script](https://debiandog.github.io/MakeLive/Readme-build-bullseyedog.html) / [Forum thread](https://forum.puppylinux.com/viewtopic.php?f=46&t=1857){:target="_blank"}